cruzl/traces/README.md

     // Print an error trace
     ERROR( "This is an error trace" );

-    // Print a trace with parameters
+    // Print an error with parameters
     ERROR_P( "This is an error trace with %d parameter" , 1 );
 }
 ```

 Result:
 > demo.c:9:main()    This is a trace

 > demo.c:11:main()    This is a trace with 1 parameter

 > demo.c:13:main()    ERROR: This is an error trace

 > demo.c:15:main()    ERROR: This is an error trace with 1 parameter